 Institutional abuse occurs when people are mistreated by individuals or a support system that is supposed to look after them.
 To discuss your case in confidence or request a callback from our experienced solicitor, complete the online form below.

 Institutional Abuse in Ireland

-It’s a fact, Ireland’s population both North and South, is getting older.
+It’s a fact that Ireland’s population, both North and South, is getting older.
 A natural consequence of this is that more and more people are entering nursing homes and residential care homes.
 It’s a concept relatively new to the Irish family, but the realities of today are making it more of the norm than the exception.

 Defining elder abuse

 The definition of abuse in Safeguarding Vulnerable Adults: regional adult protection policy and procedural guidelines (2006) in NI is: “the physical, psychological, emotional, financial or sexual maltreatment or neglect of a vulnerable adult by another person.

 The abuse may be a single act or repeated over a period of time.
 It may take one form or multiple forms.
 The lack of appropriate action can also be a form of abuse.
 Abuse can occur in a relationship where there is an expectation of trust and can be perpetrated by a person/persons, in breach of that trust, who have influence over the life of a dependant, whether they be formal or informal carers, staff or family members or others.
 It can also occur outside such a relationship.”